Philipp11033/Masterprojekt-Intelligente-Systeme/README.md

 ```

 # Running The simple_dwa_lidar Package
-* Requires the control package from Locobot
+* Requires the control package from Locobot to be running.
 * We suggest setting the parameters in config file accordingly: to_goal_cost = 0.5, speed_cost_gain = 10, obstacle_cost_gain = 3, pred_time_steps = 4 and max_linear_vel(inside Config Robot Class) to .3 m/s
 * From remote PC, run
 ```